-Line 4b - Write your recapture of investment credits from Illinois Schedule 4255, Part IV, Column C, Line 12.
+Line 4b - Write your recapture of investment credits from Illinois Schedule 4255, Recapture of Investment Tax Credits, Part IV, Column C, Line 12.

-If you claimed an Illinois investment tax credit in a prior year, on Form IL-477, Replacement Tax Investment Credits, and any of the property was disqualified within 48 months after being placed in service, you must use Illinois Schedule 4255, to compute the amount of recapture.
+If you claimed an Illinois investment tax credit in a prior year on Form IL-477, Replacement Tax Investment Credits, and any of the property was disqualified within 48 months of being placed in service, you must use Illinois Schedule 4255 to compute the amount of recapture.
 Credit must be recaptured in the year the property became disqualified.